Frequently Asked Questions

 How much does it cost to go on exchange?

-As you register with Trinity as usual at the beginning of third year, and pay your usual fees, your non-EU exchange does not incur extra tuition costs.
+As you register with Trinity as usual at the beginning of third year, and pay your usual fees, your International exchange does not incur extra tuition costs.
 However, you must cover associated costs like flights, accommodation, health insurance and cost of living overseas.
 You can learn more about cost of living at individual universities and in each country by checking their university fact sheets on our Where Can I Go? page.
 Where can I go?
 Summer programmes, being outside the academic year, do incur separate tuition charges payable to the individual university.

 The cost of going on exchange can vary enormously from country to country, and depending on how long you plan on being overseas.
 Some students return to Trinity and say they were able to save significantly on their day-to-day costs by being outside of Dublin.
 Others, for example, at universities in New York City, have said that an exchange year can cost up to 20,000€ for the full year when visa, flights, accommodation, and day-to-day expenses are included.